 Our common units are traded publicly on the Nasdaq National Market under the symbol "XTEX."
-However, our common units have a limited trading history and daily trading volumes for our common units are, and may continue to be, relatively small compared to many other units representing limited partner interests quoted on the Nasdaq you that this offering will increase the trading volume for our common units, and the price of our common units may, therefore, be volatile.
+However, our common units have a limited trading history and daily trading volumes for our common units are, and may continue to be, relatively small compared to many other units representing limited partner interests quoted on the Nasdaq National Market.
+Although we have several market makers in our common units, this alone does not assure significant trading volume or liquidity.
+We cannot assure you that this offering will increase the trading volume for our common units, and the price of our common units may, therefore, be volatile.